allanpersson/home-assistant-config/README.md

 # Support 💘
-This body runs on coffee and you can send a little love to be in the following way(s).
+This body runs on coffee and you can send a little love to me in the following way(s).

 # Affiliate Links 🤝
 By using my product links in this repo i get a small commision, and you are supporting me and encourage me to keep spending time keeping it up to date.